HMS Rapid (H32): Second World War service

-During build Rapid was adopted by the civil communities of Sutton and Cheam as part of the Warship Week National savings campaign in 1943.
+During its building, Rapid was adopted by the civil communities of Sutton and Cheam as part of the Warship Week National savings campaign in 1943.

 In February 1943 Rapid began sea trials and was allocated for service with the 11th Destroyer Flotilla.
-Her first patrols were as convoy defence on Atlantic convoys, travelling to Freetown, and by the end of 1943 she was allocated for service in the Eastern Fleet, based in Ceylon.
+Her first patrols were as convoy defence on Atlantic convoys, travelling to Freetown and by the end of 1943 she was transferred to the Eastern Fleet, based in Ceylon.

-In March 1945 Rapid was part of Force 68, serving in the Indian Ocean, and later the Pacific.
+In March 1945 Rapid was part of Force 68, serving in the Indian Ocean and later the Pacific.
 In one operation she was damaged by fire from a shore battery, with 11 killed and 23 wounded.
 She was towed to Akyab for repairs.
-The repairs were completed by August 1945, and she returned for service in the planned landings on Malaya, as part of Operation Zipper, which were cancelled on the dropping of the atomic bomb.
+The repairs were completed by August 1945 and she returned for service in the planned landings on Malaya, as part of Operation Zipper, which were cancelled on the dropping of the atomic bomb and the Japanese surrender.

 Postwar service

 In 1946 Rapid commissioned as an air training target ship and attendant destroyer to aircraft carriers.
 In February 1947 she was based at Rosyth.

 Between June 1951 and October 1953, she was converted into a Type 15 fast anti-submarine frigate, by Alex Stephen on the Clyde, with the new pennant number F138.
 Between 1954 and 1965 Rapid was part of the Reserve Fleet, but did take part in 'Navy Days' in Portsmouth during 1959.